ute/custom-numbered-blocks/README.md

 ## Status

-Quarto 1.3 handles pdf books differently from Quarto 1.2.
+Seems that Quarto 1.3 handles pdf books differently from Quarto 1.2.
 If chapters contain additional level 1 heading, this messes up numbering in Quarto 1.3 pdf books.
+I will likely fix that soon.

-There may come changes to the yaml-UI for lists-of-classes.
+There may come changes to the yaml-UI for lists-of-classes, also soon ;-).

 ## Installing